stackbit-projects/ondevs-333e7/content/_index.md

       - type: feature_item
         template: feature_item
         title: Beam Your Business into 2021
-        content: See some examples of our work in action.
+        content: View our services and see some examples of our work in action.
         image: /images/Untitled design (49).png
         image_alt: App user profile preview
         actions: